ionos-cloud/sdk-go/README.md

 [![Gitter](https://img.shields.io/gitter/room/ionos-cloud/sdk-general)](https://gitter.im/ionos-cloud/sdk-general)

-# Go API client for ionossdk
+# Go API client for ionoscloud

 An enterprise-grade Infrastructure is provided as a Service (IaaS) solution that can be managed through a browser-based \"Data Center Designer\" (DCD) tool or via an easy to use API.